 I also had a slight complication from the hysterectomy that threw me off a bit.
 I was sent home the next day having had the catheter put back in because my bladder wouldn’t “wake up” and do its job.
 I got a raging UTI and 5 days later ended up in an urgent care clinic to have it removed.
 Thankfully, my bladder started working and I didn’t have to have it replaced.

-I took 3 complete weeks off from pretty much everything to recover and Bill stayed home from work and took care of our son, who goes to an online public school so is at home every day.
-I then had 5 more weeks before I could resume exercise and it was difficult.
+I took 3 complete weeks off from pretty much everything to recover after hysterectomy and Bill stayed home from work and took care of our son, who goes to an online public school so is at home every day.
+It was then 5 more weeks before I could resume exercise and it was difficult.

 I started having a harder time controlling my emotions and I felt so angry and started to lash out a bit at my family, that made me feel guilty which led to a further deterioration of my emotional health status.
 My Dr. and a great support group I found on Facebook assured me that my hormones should level out in a few months and I resolved myself to get through it.

 Thankfully, the restriction on exercise was lifted at 8 weeks post-surgery and getting back to movement and yoga has been very helpful and my mood and general outlook have started to improve.
 Recovery after hysterectomy can be greatly assisted if you are able to be active once restrictions are lifted.

 The last month or so, I have been feeling better, I haven’t really had any pain, and I am sorting through the complicated emotions facing the finality of my infertility brought on.